gad-lang/gad/docs/tutorial.md

 ### Copier interface

-Assignments to uGO values copy the values except array, map or bytes like Go.
+Assignments to Gad values copy the values except array, map or bytes like Go.
 `copy` builtin function returns the copy of a value if Copier interface is implemented by object.
 If not implemented, same object is returned which copies the value under the hood by Go.